Contents

 Examples:

-• You do not enable import of Notes when you create your AD directory sync.
-The sync imports the username, email, and name from AD, but imports no notes information.
-You can edit the "Notes" field for synced Duo users. but you may not edit the "Username", "Full Name", or "Email" properties for synced users.
+You do not enable import of Notes when you create your AD directory sync.
+The sync imports the username, email address, and name from AD, but imports no notes information.
+You can edit the "Notes" field for synced Duo users. but you may not edit the "Username", "Display Name", or "Email Address" properties for synced users.

 Bypass Status for Synced Users